Wheest/desk-cheese/README.md

 ## Usage

-As well as the Python dependencies `tqdm opencv-python numpy`, you also the `imagemagick` and `fswebcam` packages.
+As well as the Python dependencies `tqdm opencv-python numpy`, you also need the `imagemagick` and `fswebcam` packages.

 Edit the `take_photo.sh` script to define where you want to save the files, as well as your working hours.
 Add the script as a cronjob.